warm-milk-foam/forensics-notes/README.md

 10) Disk imagery

 If there's anything I can change about the notes, pls email me at `ingocodingbecauseyes@gmail.com`
-As of 13/10/25, it is still being updated!
+As of 15/1/26, I am happy to say it should be completed, I should have probably changed this message a long time ago...